Guide for Authors

 - The work should not have been published or submitted for publication elsewhere, or extended version of previously published papers in conferences and/or journals.

-- All manuscripts must be submitted to SEJ Editorial Office by Online Submission at publisher portal url: https://bit.ly/submitjournalumsida, choose SEJ, and the administrator will be process the manuscripts and created user and password for authors.
-If authors have any problems on the online submission, please contact Editorial Office at the following email: email@example.com cc firstname.lastname@example.org.
+- All manuscripts must be submitted to JIMS Editorial Office by Online Submission at publisher portal url: sej.umsida.ac.id author must be created user and password, after login click new submission and follow the next process.
+If authors have any problems on the online submission, please contact Editorial Office at the following email: firstname.lastname@example.org cc email@example.com.

 - Manuscript should be prepared according to the following article template: (download).